Facing the blank page is one of the hardest parts of writing. Here are 5 techniques to help you overcome writer’s block and start writing!

 Early editing is a bit like that.
 It is so tempting to edit what you wrote the day before… and it probably does need editing.
 However, it’s a classic form of procrastination.

 This is especially true for writing fiction or creative non-fiction.
 The most efficient way to edit is AFTER you’ve finished the whole book.
 Only then will you truly know how the story needs to be edited.
 Some characters might be removed.
 Whole scenes might need to be rewritten… you just don’t know until the very end.
 Any early editing is more about procrastination than efficiency.

 5. Use distraction

-I will admit that when I’m really caught in a piece of fiction, waking up at 3 am and writing is sometimes the only way to get through it.
+I will admit that when I’m really caught up in a piece of fiction, getting out of bed at 3 am and writing is sometimes the only way to get through it.
 However, for day-to-day purposes, it’s better to distract myself by writing in a noisy coffee shop or at the beach.